 The normal academic load is 4.00 credits each semester, with 3.00 credits the minimum required for full-time status.
-Fewer than 3.00 credits in a semester is considered a part-time schedule, and candidates for the undergraduate degree may not enroll as part-time students.
-Students who plan a course schedule with fewer than 4.00 credits need the approval of their faculty advisor and their class dean, since it could put them behind pace.
+Candidates for the undergraduate degree may not enroll as part-time students.
+Students who plan a course schedule with only 3.00 credits need the approval of their faculty advisor and their class dean, since it could put them behind pace.
 (See “Common Advising Questions.”)
 Students who want to enroll in 5.00 or more credits must have their credit limit increased by their faculty advisor through the e-portfolio during the Drop/Add period.
 Students who want to enroll in 6.00 or more credits should consult their class dean as well.

 Advisors should raise an advisee’s credit limit with caution so that it does not become a mechanism for students to hold seats in courses they hope to replace.
 There is a 24-hour period after a student requests entry into a course before the credit limit needs to be raised to accommodate an add request.